panosleontsinis/Palestine-Project-Draft/README.md

 1. Timestamps within the video - allows users to enjoy a customized/tailored experience whereby they can filter out content they may find sensitive/less interested
 2. Annotation
 3. Comments section - audiences can share their opinions of the video and create further areas of discussion
-4. Social media integrated - could generate international support through
+4. Social media integrated - could generate international support through the instagram page

 # Aesthetics
 A Youtube Video should be produced narrating the led-up to the Israeli-Palestine conflict up to the current date.